Wesswanson/Basic_Onshape_CAD/README.md

 ### Description

 These are the last parts you have to build before the sub-assembly and assembly.
 They are small and easy but important.
 To start, create an axle in a new part studio.
-The dimentions for the axle are:
+The dimensions for the axle are:
 * ID 6mm
 * OD 10mm
 * Extrude 60mm
 * flat cutout 4.5mm from the center
 * flat cutout extruded 10mm, mirrored to both sides Next, create a collar in the same part studio as the axle.
-The dimentions for the collar are:
+The dimensions for the collar are:
 * ID 10mm
 * OD 15mm
 * extruded 10mm
 * set screw hole 3mm, centered on collar
-* Hole extruded through collar.
+* Hole extruded through the collar.
-The dimentions for the bearing are the same as the middle two circles on the wheel, extruded 5mm.
+The dimensions for the bearing are the same as the middle two circles on the wheel, extruded 5mm.
-The dimentions for the big bearing are:
+The dimensions for the big bearing are:
 * ID 20mm
 * OD 30mm
 * extruded 5mm